jlp765/tnim/README.md

 This is an interactive sandbox for testing Nim code

+`nim secret` also provides an interactive NIM experience (note: `nim secret` uses the VM in Nim, so it only allows the import of a subset of modules)

+*`tnim` is SLOW!!.
+It is a quick and dirty interactive tool, not a sleek and shiny speed demon.*

+`tnim` is assumed to not work with multitasking (async library, et. al.)

 Instructions are in the **tnim.html** file or **\?** at the tnim command line

 The code buffer is saved to the file **tnim_dat.dat** (in the "current" directory).
 You can add code to this file if you want to do development using a REPL interface.